danmayer/danmayer.github.com/_drafts/2024-11-26-caches-network-timeouts.md

 ---
 layout: posttail
-title: "Ruby Caches - Rails Cache Network Requests"
+title: "Ruby Caches - Rails Cache Network Timeouts"
 image: /assets/img/data_cache_cloud.webp
 category: Ruby
 tags: Ruby, Rails, ActiveSupport, Cache, Memcached, Redis, Tips]
 ---
 {% include JB/setup %}

 A series of posts will explore and detail some of the current Rails caching code.
-This post takes a deeper look at the network requests involved in caching.
+A deeper look at timeouts and how they relate to caching.

 These posts attempt to explain in more detail, but please do read the official [Rails Caching Guide](https://guides.rubyonrails.org/caching_with_rails.html#cache-stores) docs, which are also very good.